 If the resources discussed in this section are used, the applicable servers must be available at all times and in close physical proximity to Cisco Unity Connection (over a local area network, not a wide area network), or Unity Connection functionality will be impaired.
 See the following sections:

-Use of DNS name resolution is optional with Cisco Unity Connection, but if available, is recommended for use with Unity Connection.
+Use of DNS name resolution is optional with Unity Connection, but if available, should be used with Unity Connection.
 If DNS name resolution is not enabled, IP addresses (not hostnames) should be used for all network devices.

-Unity Connection can play Exchange email over the phone by using Text to Speech.
+Unity Connection can play Exchange email over the phone using Text to Speech.

 For LDAP directory to work smoothly with Unity Connection in WAN environment you need to take care of following:

 - Latency should not exceed 80 ms roundtrip